ComNetsHH/FlowEmu/README.md

 pipenv install
 ```

-You can then install the FlowEmu Python library using:
+You can then upgrade pip and install the FlowEmu Python library using:
 ```
-pipenv run pip install -e lib/python
+pipenv run pip install --upgrade pip pipenv run pip install -e lib/python
 ```